Mena-E/airbnb-34/README.md

 # AirBnB booking price calculator

-This app uses a machine learning model trained on over 120,000 different AirBnB listings from to determine the best price for you to list your AirBnB accommodations.
+This app uses a machine learning model trained on over 120,000 different AirBnB listings to determine the best price for you to list your AirBnB accommodations.

 ## Description